Songbird ID (3 sessions, Wednesdays 10am)

 - advice on how to create your own sonograms.

 With the above in mind, we feel this course is best suited to ‘improvers’, rather than beginners.

-The training will be run by BTO staff Nick Moran and Emily Cuff, both experienced birdwatchers, surveyors and trainers.
+The training will be run by BTO staff Nick Moran, Kate Fox and Jenny Donelan, all experienced birdwatchers, surveyors and trainers.